NSO-developer/ha-hcc/rule-upgrade-l2/README.md

 This demo uses Docker containers to set up the Tail-f HCC NSO package in layer 2 mode with NSO and its dependencies and perform an NSO version upgrade and package version upgrade as described in the NSO Administration Guide chapter "Tail-f HCC Package".
-The steps for the paris and london nodes described by the documentation are implemented by the setup.sh, compose.yaml, common-services.yml, manager.Dockerfile, Dockerfile, manager-etc/manager_setup.sh, node-etc/node_setup.sh, manager-etc/demo.sh,
+The steps for the paris1 and paris2 nodes described by the documentation are implemented by the setup.sh, compose.yaml, common-services.yml, manager.Dockerfile, Dockerfile, manager-etc/manager_setup.sh, node-etc/node_setup.sh, manager-etc/demo.sh,